etienneq/star-trek-timeline/doc/items-files.md

 * publicationDate - format: YYYY-MM-DD
 * predecessorId - used for manuel sort order of current entry (see below)
 * description - some additional information regarding current entry

-title and startDate are mandatory attributes.
+* historiansNote
+* sections - chapter title or list of chapters and/or sections if entry is not for the whole story (see below)

+StartDate is a mandatory attribute.
+Either title or sections must be set.
 All other attributes are optional.

 The second to nth line contains the timeline entries.

-Use a coma as field separator.
+Use a comma as field separator.
 If necessary fields can be enclosed in double quotes.
-It's best practice to enclose at least the title field.
+It's best practice to enclose at least the title and sections fields.
-If a field contains a coma ist must be enclosed in double quotes.
+If a field contains a comma ist must be enclosed in double quotes.

 The order in which entries are listed within a single items file is of no importance because all entries will be sorted automatically.
 Only when single chapters/sections should become individual timeline entries the order within the items file is important (see below).

-Items files may be edited with a text editor or your favorite spreadsheet application.
+Items files may be edited with a text editor or a spreadsheet application.

 ## Format of startDate and endDate